What can Flow offer you as an international student?

 Working Culture in the Netherlands

 Are you an international student and looking for a job in the Netherlands?
 We’ll give a short description about the working life in the Netherlands since there could be some cultural differences between working here and in your home country.

 Dutch people are of course known for their directness.
 This is something that you can come across in your workplace as well.
 For example, a boss can criticize you publicly.
 On the other hand, hierarchies are quite flat compared to other countries and it is common to address your manager by their first name.
-Staying respectful towards those higher in rank or older is valued, a formal way of addressing them is appreciated and they will take the lead in adopting to a more informal tone.
+Staying respectful towards those higher in rank or those who are older is valued, a formal way of addressing them is appreciated and they will take the lead in adopting to a more informal tone.

 As mentioned before, Dutch people can be quite direct.
 This means that small talk during a business meeting is kept short.
 During meetings it is often the case that meetings involve staff of various levels and all of those people will share their opinions as well.
 A benefit of the Dutch directness is that when they give a compliment they really mean it!

 A final point to take into account is how the Dutch perceive time.
 For most people the saying “time is money” is applicable.
 This means you should be punctual and in if you are running late it is important to contact the relevant person to let them know.
 Furthermore, it is very common to schedule weeks ahead.

 Now you know a bit about the Dutch working culture, but what is important when looking for a job?
 Dutch recruiters mainly value personal motivation, extracurricular and international experience and self-reflection.
 They find most work experience relevant as long as you can explain what you learned from it!
 Some essentials for finding a job are an up-to-date LinkedIn profile, a resume, and a cover letter.
 When going to an interview, it’s important to be prepared for the Dutch communication style.
 They shake hands at the beginning (before Covid-19) and they keep the small talk relatively short!